MicrosoftDocs/power-automate-docs/articles/create-cloud-flow-from-description.md

 [This article is pre-release documentation and is subject to change.]

 When you build automation with Power Automate, it might take valuable time to learn which actions and triggers you need, especially if you’re new to the Power Automate.
-If you want to jump right in and get started, you can just write a description of what you want to automate in everyday language.
-Power Automate then uses OpenAI Codex to translate your description into code, and then provides a corresponding flow that you can create instantly across most of the connectors.
+If you want to jump right in and get started, you can now just write a description of what you want to automate in everyday language.
+Supporting most of the connectors, Power Automate then uses OpenAI Codex to translate your description into code, and then provides a corresponding flow that you can create instantly.

 > [!IMPORTANT]
 >